 It’s “Nikola Roza- SEO for the Poor and Determined”

-4. Should we leave our 9-5 job to become a successful freelancer?
+4. Should we leave our 9-5 job to become successful freelancers?
 What did you do?
 Could you please explain it to our readers from your own experience?

-It’s because I had no standard work in my native Serbia.
+It’s because I had no definitive work in my native Serbia.

 So, my answer is simple- Freelance on the side until you feel confident that you can do it full time.